 Eq.~\eqref{eq:rotation 1 qubit 4} is a 1-qubit depolarising channel.
-Adding a rotation twirling set equally mixes the different coefficients of the Pauli noise to obtain a depolarising channel.\\
+Adding a rotation twirling set equally mixes the different coefficients of the Pauli noise channel to obtain a depolarising channel.\\

-Let us now consider the real case where a CNOT is applied and the rotation twirling is performed over the neighbouring qubits.
+Let us now consider the real case where a CNOT is applied and the rotation twirling is performed over the neighboring qubits.
 The twirled channel reads:

 where $\rho'=\text{CNOT}.\rho.\text{CNOT}$.
 Here $n$ denotes the number of qubits on which the noise channel applies.
-When considering crosstalk, $n$ is equal to 2 (the qubits on which the CNOT is applied) $+$ the number of direct neighbours.
-The same trick can be applied as in Eq.~\eqref{eq:rotation 1 qubit 2} and after a similar derivation as in the Appendix~\ref{ap:nqubit noise} we end up with:
+When considering crosstalk, $n$ is equal to 2 (the qubits on which the CNOT is applied) $+$ the number of direct neighbors.
+The same trick can be applied as in Eq.~\eqref{eq:rotation 1 qubit 2} and after a similar derivation we end up with:

 The probability to apply to the density matrix the Pauli gate $p$ is $\frac{1}{4^{n}} \sum_M \frac{1}{3^{n-2}} \sum_{R} |\text{Tr}(M.R.p.R^\dagger) |^2$.
-Let us consider for the rest of the derivation that $i$ and $j$ denotes the index of the qubits on which the CNOT is applied, hence, there is no rotation matrix applied on these qubits.
-We decompose the whole Pauli matrix and rotation matrix on each individual qubits: $P=\bigotimes_{a=0}^{n-1}p^a $ and $R=\bigotimes_{a\neq i,j}r^a $.
-Using Eqs.~\eqref{eq:rotation identity} and ~\eqref{eq:rotation pauli}, the coefficients in Eq.~\eqref{eq:rotation twirl 2} only differs depending when $p^b=\mathbb{I}_2$ or $p^b\neq\mathbb{I}_2$ where $b$ is the index of a neighbouring qubit.
+Let us consider for the rest of the derivation that 1 and 2 denotes the index of the control and target qubits of the CNOT gate, hence, there is no rotation matrix applied on these qubits.
+We decompose the whole Pauli matrix and rotation matrix on each individual qubits: $P=\bigotimes_{a=0}^{n-1}p^a $ and $R=\bigotimes_{a\neq 1,2}r^a $.
+Using Eqs.~\eqref{eq:rotation identity} and ~\eqref{eq:rotation pauli}, the coefficients in Eq.~\eqref{eq:rotation twirl 2} only differs depending when $p^b=\mathbb{I}_2$ or $p^b\neq\mathbb{I}_2$ where $b$ is the index of a neighboring qubit.
 Therefore, the number of free parameter decreases thanks to this additional twirling.
-It goes from $4^n-1$ for a Pauli noise on $n$ qubits to $16\times 2^{n-2}-1=2^{n+2}-1$.
-One can also trace over all the qubits except one neighbouring qubit $b$.
+It goes from $4^n-1$ for a Pauli noise channel on $n$ qubits to $16\times 2^{n-2}-1=2^{n+2}-1$.
+One can also trace over all the qubits except one neighboring qubit $b$.
 The probability to apply the gate $p^b$ is:

 It reduces, when $p^b=\mathbb{I}_2$, to: